niklasnorin/red-thesis/source/12-theory-linux-gpio-emuopt.md

 If the GPIO is configured as an input, then reading `/value` will return the current state of the GPIO.

 ### Listening to Interrupts
-Many input pins supports listening to interrupts.
+Many input pins support listening to interrupts.
 This functionality is configured via the `/edge` file.
 This attribute can be set to `falling` to trigger on falling edge, `raising` to trigger on raising edge or `both` to trigger on both.
 Setting it to `none` disables interrupt detection.

 The configuration above only enables the underlying interrupt.
 Listening on the file itself is done via Linux `poll`, which is a command that can be used to wait on arbitrary files.
 When `poll` is used on `/value` and it returns an event, it means that an interrupt has been triggered and there has been a change in the underlying value.